ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab04.md

 Please decide before you begin whether you want to work solo or in a pair.

-You are free to choose either, but if you choose to work in a pair, please:
+If you do decide to work in a pair, keep in mind that the following is NOT OK:

-1. Register for the lab as a pair on submit.cs right from the start

-   (Note that you have to register as a pair on submit.cs for *each* lab separately; pair assigments do not carry over from one lab to the next)

-2. Once you register as a pair, please ONLY work when you are together with your pair.

-   If you cannot make that committment, then please, both of you just do the work as as a solo programmer.

-In particular, the following is NOT OK:

 * Chris and Pat form a pair.

-* Chris works on the alone on Monday night.
-Chris uploads the submission to submit.cs
+* Chris works on the assignment alone on Monday night.
+Chris uploads the submission to Gradescope

 * Pat downloads the joint submission on Tuesday night and works alone on it to finish it up.